SolarNetwork/solarnode-os-packages/solarnode-app-io-modbus-jamod-pjc/debian/README.md

-# SolarNode Application - Modbus I/O - Jamod - RXTX
+# SolarNode Application - Modbus I/O - Jamod - PureJavaComm

-This directory contains support for building the `solarnode-app-io-modbus-jamod-rxtx` package, which provides support for Modbus I/O in SolarNode using the Jamod and RXTX frameworks.
+This directory contains support for building the `solarnode-app-io-modbus-jamod-pjc` package, which provides support for Modbus I/O in SolarNode using the Jamod and PureJavaComm frameworks.
 See [CHANGELOG](./CHANGELOG.md) for release information.

 # Build requirements